 Users can explore the key results of the survey through a beautiful interactive website.
-The website is comprised of two primary pieces - a WebGL component built using Pixi.js to drive the interface, and Vue.js components that power the interactivity.
-I did not work on the WebGL layer.
+The website is comprised of two primary pieces - a WebGL component built using Pixi.js to drive the interface, and Vue.js components that power the interactivity, which I developed.

 Website elements were implemented, extended and re-used as Vue.js components.
-This includes the header areas, swipe menus as well as landing and about pages.
+This includes the headers, swipe menus as well as landing and about pages.

 The app was packaged and built using webpack and babel, with optimisations to keep the website payload small and quick to load.